 Owing to a smaller aperture of 70mm, the young astronomers will not be able to view smaller and fainter objects.
 However, the telescope has received fantastic reviews on Amazon and seems to be an excellent choice for kids of up to 4 years of age to astronomy.

-Even adults can use this fabulous contraption that costs well under $100.
+Even adults can use this fabulous contraption that is really affordable.

 - Aperture: 70mm

 - Focal length: 400mm and focal ratio of f/5.7

 - Designed for younger kids